-- First submittal - the applicant submits the application form [PDF] and required fees [PDF] along with the required documents by the established deadline date [PDF].
+- First submittal - the applicant creates an online application and submits required fees, along with the required documents by the established deadline date [PDF].
 Staff will review the material and provide feedback to the applicant as to the potential support for the request, additional material needed, modifications needed to meet plan and ordinance requirements, etc. This feedback is typically provided within 2 weeks of the submittal deadline.
+Planning and Zoning Procedure Overview [PDF]

 - Follow up submittal - based on the feedback received, the applicant will make a follow up submittal of revised or additional material.
 If the application is complete and the issues have been addressed, a date will be set for the Planning and Zoning Board hearing.
 Notices will be sent, the property will need to be posted, and the request will be advertised in the newspaper.